spectrocloud/librarium/docs/docs-content/profiles/app-profiles/clone-app-profile.md

 ## Prerequisites

 * An app profile created in Palette.
-Check out the [Create an App Profile](create-app-profile.md) for guidance.
+Check out [Create an App Profile](create-app-profile.md) for guidance.

 ## Enablement